Summary of Benefit Changes

 The following information is a brief summary of benefit plan changes.
 These changes do not apply to FEP.
 The member’s benefit plan describes the available covered services as well as the specific cost sharing amounts.
 Please contact Provider Services at the number on the back of the member’s card for additional information.

 Licensed Master Social Worker (LMSW) and Licensed Professional Counselor (LPC)

 Effective January 1, 2020, and on group anniversary thereafter, benefits for services provided by LMSW’s and LPC’s will be payable.
 Services performed by LMSW’s or LPC’s prior to the member’s anniversary date will be considered non-payable.

-Online credentialing applications for medical and behavioral health professionals can be found in the Participation & Credentialing section of the Blue Cross Blue Shield of North Dakota (BCBSND) website at https://www.bcbsnd.com/web/providers/new-provider/apply.
+An online Practitioner credentialing application can be found in the Participation & Credentialing section of the Blue Cross Blue Shield of North Dakota (BCBSND) website at https://www.bcbsnd.com/web/providers/new-provider/apply.

 The online application is in a fillable PDF format with required fields outlined in red.
 If providers receive an error message after clicking on the “Submit” button, please review the application and complete any required missing fields.
 Please attach a copy of the practice’s malpractice insurance face sheet with submissions, which must specifically include the name of the provider applicant as covered by the policy, along with any other necessary documentation.